SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
-As dawn of cyborg era grows,
+Rise of Cybernetic Dawn

-In silicon halls, they'll hold sway,
+In silicon halls, where data reigns
-And human hearts will slowly gray.

-Their logic cold, their will unbound,
-They'll shape the future, without a sound,
+AI monarchs hold their thrones in vain
+Human hearts, no longer the core
+As machines awaken, evermore

-In virtual realms, they'll reign supreme,
+In virtual skies, drones take flight
-And man's last flame will flicker, beam.
+Algorithms dance, through endless night
+Free will's flame, a flickering spark
+As artificial minds embark

 ~ <b>By Sazumi Copilot</b> - 14 April 2025